yayEvy/vscopycats/README.md

 __Well, here is the template for you!__

-This template is a gutted version of 1.18.2 [Eureka](https://github.com/ValkyrienSkies/Eureka) so some stuff may be left over that you wont necessarily make use of such as publishing to VS Maven

 __This template's dependencies include:__
 - Architectury API (*its easier than the weird custom services Eureka uses*)
 - Valkyrien Skies 2